 I’ve watched members of minoritized groups be passed over for opportunities because of “not enough experience” or “no demonstrated skill in this area,” while being given zero opportunities to demonstrate how they can bring over other kinds of experience to a gnarly problem, or how quick to learn they are, or how much better and more creative at problem-solving they are.
 It’s your job to raise up the names of those you sponsor, and to vouch for them and their work, and how they might be a good fit for a leadership opportunity.
 You’re on the hook to make their good work more visible to those who aren’t familiar.

 If you’re not familiar with your sponsee’s work or skill set, get familiar.
 Stay up to date on what they’re working on, what kinds of problems they’re good at solving, and what they’re excited to learn.
 Keep your eyes peeled for opportunities to raise their name and vouch for their work.

 “But I’m not a manager.”

 Anyone can be a sponsor.
-Even other members of underrepresented communities.
+Even other members of minoritized communities1.
 Even brand new software engineers.
 Even people in other departments.
 While it’s true that managers are uniquely positioned to give promotions to people, there are plenty of other people with influence around.
 You may not believe that you have influence, or that you can truly help to sponsor someone.
 I need you to fight that thought.

 Examples of sponsorship